captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## OSWALDO:
-I know -- it sounded funny at first to me too -- but Emotionalisms is real, and pie --
+I know—it sounded funny at first to me too—but Emotionalisms is real, and pie—

 ---